IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 # Managing access

 ## Using Access Contol Lists
 Credentials are generated for each storage instance, not for individual users.
-As such, ACLs do not have the ability to restrict or grant access to a given user, only to a storage instance.
+As such, ACLs do not have the ability to restrict or grant access to a specific user, only to a storage instance.
 However, `public-read-write` allows any other COS storage instance to access the resource, as well as the general public.

 ## Using pre-signed urls
 It is possible to create pre-signed URLs that can be set to expire for both `PUT` and `GET` requests via the API by using a CLI, SDK, or library.